aiman-627/notts-fyp/README.md

 Terminal used by PyCharm = PowerShell

 ### Setup
-1. Open your preferred IDE (I used PyCharm for this project)
+1. Open PyCharm
-2. Click on New Project
+2. `New Project >`
 3. Click on the project folder "notts-fyp"
-4. Create a new virtual environment "python -m venv .venv"
+4. Create a new virtual environment by running `python -m venv .venv` in the terminal.
-5. Enter the environment ".venv/Scripts/activate"
+5. Enter the environment by running `.venv/Scripts/activate`.
-6. Install dependencies (openvino, nncf, onnx) + torch first (they specify to always install torch first) "pip install torch torchvision"
+6. Install dependencies by running `pip install -r fyp-dependencies.txt`.
-7. Install nnU-Net "cd nnUNet" "pip install -e ."
+7. Install nnU-Net `cd nnUNet` > `pip install -e .`.
-8. Run powershell script to set temporary environment variables "./env.ps1"
+8. Set temporary environment variables by running `./env.ps1`.
-4. Install provided `model.zip` by entering "nnUNetv2_install_pretrained_model_from_zip model.zip"
+4. Install provided `model.zip` by running `nnUNetv2_install_pretrained_model_from_zip model.zip`.
-5. Run inference on baseline by entering python inference_flare_task1.py
+5. Run inference on baseline by entering `python inference_flare_task1.py`.
 6. Run inference on optimization-1 by entering
-7. Run inference on optimization-2 by entering